ssmirr/appdev-chapters/continuous-delivery.md

 ![](/assets/continuous-delivery-7-review-app-provisioning.png)

 Voilá!
 Heroku automatically detected the new pull request, immediately provisioned a new app, and deployed the feature branch (not `main`) to it.

+ - Once its ready, you can share the URL of the ****Review App** with clients, designers, etc.
+ - It's common to put a link in your task management/ticketing system, which aids tremendously in getting feedback and approval from all stakeholders before merging to `main`.
+ - A link to the review app will automatically be added to the Pull Request thread.
+That means that code reviewers don't have to go through the trouble of stopping their work, `git pull`ing your branch, switching to it, possibly running database migrations, etc, in order to interact with your feature while providing feedback.
-A link to the **Review App**, as they are called, will be placed in the pull request once it is ready, so that code reviewers can easily access it and click through the live application.
-Every time you push a new commit, the Review App will automatically re-deploy.
-Awesome!
+ - Every time you push a new commit, the Review App will automatically re-deploy.
+ - Awesome!

 In my experience, Review Apps _dramatically_ tighten feedback loops between product owners, developers, clients, designers, usability testers, and stakeholders all throughout the development cycle.
 This is one of the most important Continuous Delivery techniques that we'll add to our arsenal.